-Slobozhanyuk, AP, Filonov, DS, Lapine, M, Belov, PA, Shadrivov, IV & Kivshar, YS 2012, 'Nonlinear spiral metamaterials', 2012 IEEE Antennas and Propagation Society International Symposium (APSURSI), IEEE Antennas-and-Propagation-Society International Symposium (APSURSI), IEEE, Chicago, IL, USA.View/Download from: UTS OPUS or Publisher's site
+Slobozhanyuk, AP, Filonov, DS, Lapine, M, Belov, PA, Shadrivov, IV & Kivshar, YS 2012, 'Nonlinear spiral metamaterials', 2012 IEEE Antennas and Propagation Society International Symposium (APSURSI), IEEE Antennas-and-Propagation-Society International Symposium (APSURSI), IEEE, Chicago, IL, USA.View/Download from: Publisher's site

 We investigate nonlinear behavior of metamaterial element, where responses of a different nature are intrinsically coupled through its structure.
 We provide an experimental demonstration of the electromagnetically induced compression of the metamaterials elements, which leads to a remarkable shift of the resonance frequency.
 We believe that these results are useful for the future development of nonlinear and tunable metamaterials. © 2012 IEEE.

-Lapine, M, Shadrivov, IV, Powell, DA & Kivshar, YS 2011, 'Magnetoelastic metamaterials', 2011 Conference on Lasers and Electro-Optics Europe and 12th European Quantum Electronics Conference, CLEO EUROPE/EQEC 2011, Conference on Lasers and Electro-Optics (CLEO)/Quantum Electronics and Laser Science Conference (QELS), IEEE, Munich, Germany.View/Download from: UTS OPUS or Publisher's site
+Lapine, M, Shadrivov, IV, Powell, DA & Kivshar, YS 2011, 'Magnetoelastic metamaterials', 2011 Conference on Lasers and Electro-Optics Europe and 12th European Quantum Electronics Conference, CLEO EUROPE/EQEC 2011, Conference on Lasers and Electro-Optics (CLEO)/Quantum Electronics and Laser Science Conference (QELS), IEEE, Munich, Germany.View/Download from: Publisher's site

 We propose and demonstrate experimentally a novel type of nonlinearity in metamaterials, which is induced by mechanical deformation of the structure.
 The nonlinearity arises from the introduction of an extra degree of freedom in the metamaterial, which allows for elastic displacement of the strongly interacting structural elements (see Fig. 1a).
 This type of nonlinearity relies on the counterplay between the electromagnetic attraction and the elastic repulsion, and the induced deformation alters the electromagnetic response of the entire structure, leading to the novel nonlinear response of the metamaterial. © 2011 IEEE.